 Response 1-3

 We agree that providing more quantitative discussion helps clarify the explanation of chemical mechanisms within the aggregate system.
-We now calculate electron flow within the reactors using a mass balance and electron balance approach, thus deciphering the amount of lactate used for O2 respiration versus Fe/Mn oxide and As(V) respiration.
+We now calculated electron flow within the reactors using a mass balance and electron balance approach, thus deciphering the amount of lactate used for O2 respiration versus Fe/Mn oxide and As(V) respiration.

 Changes 1-3